 Support is provided for two remote control input functions: remote mute all and remote dim.
-These functions only impact the post-fader digital and analog monitor outputs.
-The Model 780-03's remote control inputs use logic circuitry, "pulled up" to 3.3 Vdc by way of resistors, which are active whenever they are brought to their logic low state.
+The Model 780-02's remote control inputs use logic circuitry, "pulled up" to 3.3 Vdc by way of resistors, which are active whenever they are brought to their logic low state.
 Inputs of this type are commonly referred to as GPI inputs.
-While the input circuitry is protected from overcurrent and static discharge (ESD), care should be taken to prevent nasty signals from reaching them.
+While the input circuitry is protected from over-current and static discharge (ESD), care should be taken to prevent nasty signals from reaching them.
 The inputs are active only when held in the low state; they can't be configured to change state ("latch") in response to a logic pulse.

 A 9-pin D-subminiature connector (DE-9F) is used for the remote control inputs.
-Refer to Figure 7 or Appendix A for connection details.
-Note that pin 4 (remote common) connects to the Model 780-03's internal circuit common connection as well as to the Model 780-03's chassis and mains earth connections.
-Figure 7 also shows two spare remote control inputs (pins 8 and 9).
+Refer to Figure 6 or Appendix A for connection details.
+Note that pin 4 (remote common) connects to the Model 780-02's internal circuit common connection as well as to the Model 780-02's chassis and mains earth connections.
+Figure 6 also shows two spare remote control inputs (pins 8 and 9).
 These are provided for future applications and should remain unconnected.